 There are various ways to check out in SmartGit:

-- Main/Log window Double-click on a branch in the Branches view and confirm the Check Out dialog that comes up.
+- Working tree/Log window Double-click on a branch in the Branches view and confirm the Check Out dialog that comes up.

 - Log window On the Log window, select the commit to check out and then select Check Out from its context menu.